serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/2018-serverlessconf-sf/nordstrom-serverless-all-things.jpg">

+We'd be remiss if we didn't mention that both scaling serverless and enabling teams to easily adopt it is something we've been incredibly passionate about here at Serverless, Inc. We [just launched a new Serverless Platform Beta](https://serverless.com/blog/serverless-platform-beta-helps-teams-operationalize-development/) to help teams operationalize serverless across their entire organization.

-Verizon is here talking about serverless in the enterprise.
+And it's easy to see why this matters.
+Verizon is here at ServerlessConf talking about serverless in the enterprise.
 There was a case study from Box.
+Capital One is presenting on their own architecture tomorrow.
 Fender Digital (yeah, the guitar company) is all-in on serverless right now.
 And?
 They're transitioning everyting to Go.

 And speaking of which—